 Since its 1st printing in 1962, Stalking the Wild Asparagus is a favorite of foragers and those interested in eating off the land.
 It is applicable to edibles in one's backyard or in the deep woods.
 Recipes compliment the identification and gathering information.
 Euell Gibbons presented us with a timeless handbook and guide.
 We are grateful to Alan Hood publishing for keeping this book in print.

 Apples represent "organic's final frontier" for many backyard and commercial growers.
-Yet despite the challenges, it is possible grow healthy, flavorful apples with little or no need for synthetic chemicals in The Apple Grower, author and organic orchardist Michael Phillips combines the forgotten wisdom of our great-grandparents with the best research and techniques available today.
+Yet despite the challenges, it is possible to grow healthy, flavorful apples with little or no need for synthetic chemicals.
+In The Apple Grower, author and organic orchardist Michael Phillips combines the forgotten wisdom of our great-grandparents with the best research and techniques available today.
 Having an orchard and using a scythe go hand-in-hand.
-The areas under the apple tree area best mown with a scythe whether it be grass or ditch blade.
-Along with the bountiful information in The Apple Grower, Phillips recommends a scythe as does Scythe Supply for orchard maintenance.
+The areas under the apple tree are best mown with a scythe, whether with a grass or ditch blade.
+Along with the bountiful information in The Apple Grower, Phillips, as well as Scythe Supply, recommends a scythe for orchard maintenance.

 Fence it in.
 Fence it out.
 Surround, protect or decorate.
 This practical manual originally written in 1887 and published again in 1992, 105 yrs. later, shines as a trusty resource for simple to complicated fence building.
 Rail, sod, board, picket even barbed wire fences are all here.
 Plus the gates, fastenings, wickets and stiles needed for getting in & out & up & over are all here.
 This useful book will come in handy when there’s errant livestock to keep in or hungry wildlife to keep out.
 For vegetable and flower growing a section of a fence may be just what the climbing vines of sweet & edible peas, morning glories, cukes, gourds and beans need to stretch and display their growth.